How often do I need an eye exam?

 What’s the difference between an optometrist and ophthalmologist?

-An ophthalmologist is a medical doctor (MD) who specializes diseases of the eye and can perform surgeries.
+An ophthalmologist is a medical doctor (MD) who specializes in diseases of the eye and can perform surgeries.
 An optometrist (OD) focuses on vision correction with glasses and contact lenses.

 Can I bring in my own prescription?